2020-byte/bamboo_forest_web/README.md

 >This front side web page is made for practicing react.

->This is my first clone coding web page that is made from scratch.
-Therefore, It still have a lots of room for optimizing for memory and speed.
+>This is my first web page maden by myself.

 >I will code server and database for this web page too.
 While I am doing that or after it, I might want to look back this code and refactory it.